AliOsm/kontests/README.md

 # KONTESTS
-Competitive programming contests schedule, visit it [here](https://kontests.net)
+Competitive Programming Contests Schedule, visit it [here](https://kontests.net)

 ## TODO
 - [x] About page
 - [ ] Automatic register
 - [x] All sites in one page